Sales Rep Territory Plan: A VP’s No-Nonsense Guide

 Practical rule: If a rep can’t explain their territory priorities, route logic, and account ownership in two minutes, the plan isn’t operational.

-The teams that get this right don't obsess over perfect balance on paper.
-We focus on practical balance in the field.
-That means the territory has to support quota attainment, preserve selling time, and reduce internal friction.
+Winning teams don’t chase perfect balance on paper.
+They pursue practical balance in the field—one that supports quota attainment, preserves selling time, and minimizes internal friction.

 A strong plan answers a few hard questions fast: